 Frost & Snow

-This is one of the most important things you can do during winter, if the lawn is covered with frost then stay off it!
-If you don’t you’ll be left with big foot prints on your grass in spring.
+For this reason, one of the most important things you can do during winter, if the lawn is covered with frost, is to stay off it!
+If you don’t you’ll be left with big footprints on your grass in spring.
 The reason that this happens is because when the lawn is frozen, the blades of grass become solid and easily breakable.
 Every time you step on the lawn during these times, you are damaging the grass, and this is what will leave those unattractive footprints.

-If snow does fall (hopefully on Christmas!) don’t brush the snow from your paths and steps onto the grass, this will just transfer diseases onto the lawn like Fusarium Patch and Snow Mould (for advice on how to deal with them both just click on their corresponding links).
-But even without doing this there’s still quite a high possibility of finding these diseases on your lawn after the snow melts, although in most cases your grass will be fine so don’t worry about removing the snow.
+If snow does fall (hopefully on Christmas day!) don’t brush the snow from your paths and steps onto the grass, this will just transfer diseases onto the lawn like Fusarium Patch and Snow Mould (for advice on how to deal with them both just click on their corresponding links).
+But even without doing this, there’s still quite a high possibility of finding these diseases on your lawn after the snow melts, although in most cases your grass will be fine, so don’t worry about removing the snow.

-If the sun does pop out within the clouds and the temperatures reach at least 5°C then you’ll need to get your mower out.
-At this time of the year, the grass won’t grow much so it is important to make sure that you cut off anywhere between 10-25% of grass height to stimulate some sort of growth.
+If the sun does pop out from within the clouds and the temperatures reach at least 10°C, then you’ll need to get your mower out.
+At this time of the year, the grass won’t grow much so it is important to make sure that you cut off anywhere between 10%-25% of grass height to stimulate some sort of growth.

 Moss & Weed Control

-As I said it’s possible for your lawn to suffer from snow mould or fusarium patch after snowfall, this is usually a sign of an unhealthy lawn which could be a result of high thatch levels, poor air circulation or just because of the consistent rainfall.
-Which ever one it is you need to find out what is causing the problem and find a way to resolve it.
+As I mentioned earlier, it is possible for your lawn to suffer from snow mould or fusarium patch after a period of snowfall.
+Unfortunately, this is usually a sign of an unhealthy lawn which could be a result of high thatch levels, poor air circulation or simply because of the consistent rainfall.
+Whichever one it is you will need to find out what is causing the problem and find a way to resolve it.
 If you don’t, it will persist, and you will find yourself facing the same issue over and over again.

 Because there is little chance of natural grass plant recovery during this time of year, do not be tempted to scarify or aerate your lawn.
-It’ll cause more damage then good so leave them both for next spring.
+It’ll cause more damage than good.
+These are both jobs that should be left until the spring.